Ovarian Suppression Plus Tamoxifen Reduces Recurrence Risk Better Than Tamoxifen Alone, but Causes More Severe Side Effects Initially

 Right now, aromatase inhibitors aren’t commonly used to reduce recurrence risk in premenopausal women.
 But because they’re so much more effective in postmenopausal women, researchers wondered if there were a way to successfully treat premenopausal women diagnosed with hormone-receptor-positive, early-stage breast cancer with an aromatase inhibitor.
 Researchers also wondered if ovarian suppression would make tamoxifen more effective in reducing recurrence risk.

-The results of the SOFT (Suppression of Ovarian Function Trial) study found that tamoxifen plus ovarian suppression reduces recurrence risk more than tamoxifen alone for premenopausal women diagnosed with early-stage, hormone-receptor-positive breast cancer.
+The results of the found that tamoxifen plus ovarian suppression reduces recurrence risk more than tamoxifen alone for premenopausal women diagnosed with early-stage, hormone-receptor-positive breast cancer.
 The results also found that Aromasin plus ovarian suppression reduced recurrence risk even more for this group of women.

 In the latest analysis from the SOFT study, the researchers looked at differences in side effects caused by tamoxifen and tamoxifen plus ovarian suppression.
 The side effects caused by Aromasin plus ovarian suppression were not included in this analysis.
 The results suggest that ovarian suppression plus tamoxifen caused more side effects and sexual problems -- mainly in the first 2 years of treatment -- compared to tamoxifen alone.

 The research was published online on March 28, 2016 by the Journal of Clinical Oncology.
 Read the abstract of “Adjuvant Tamoxifen Plus Ovarian Function Suppression Versus Tamoxifen Alone in Premenopausal Women With Early Breast Cancer: Patient-Reported Outcomes in the Suppression of Ovarian Function Trial.”